vladodjuric/ApexTools/README.md

 This repo is an early draft of a new tool rental portal that ApexTools requested in order to streamline their tool rental process.

-The webapp is a PERN stack application, focusing on clean customer UI and smooth performance.
+The webapp is a PERN stack application, focusing on clean UI and smooth performance.

 Created and curated by #TechieTribe